 The Diopsys® NOVA-ERG Vision Testing System

 This is an office-based pattern electroretinography (ERG) module that can help Brazosport’s doctors obtain objective, functional information about inner retinal cell performance, especially in the macula.
 We use the information gathered from testing to aid in the diagnosis and care of diseases that affect the retina according to specific topographic patterns.
 These include AMD, diabetic macular edema and toxic maculopathy.
 These diseases usually demonstrate an expected pattern of macular deterioration that affects the central or paracentral area of the macula.
 The NOVA-ERG’s data helps us detect the cellular dysfunction that precedes obvious structural defects.
 The system contributes to earlier detection for specific, timely management of diseases that impair macular and ganglion cells.

 We use these advanced technologies to more accurately diagnose eye disease and apply the most effective treatments available.

-TearLab® – The TearLab Osmolarity System is the single most accurate and objective test for diagnosing dry eye disease.
-TearLab generates an osmolarity number, which provides significant information to Dr. Grady by providing an objective, quantitative endpoint that correlates to increasing disease severity and enables Dr. Grady to monitor your response to treatment.
-The test is fast, easy and accurate – requiring only 50-nanoliters of tear for analysis – a sample smaller than the period at the end of this sentence.
-It is also more patient-friendly than older generation tests, as it is not intrusive, requires no anesthesia and can produce a sample-to-answer result in less than 30 seconds.
+The TearLab Osmolarity System is the single most accurate and objective test for diagnosing Dry Eye Disease.
+TearLab generates an Osmolarity number, which provides significant information to Dr. Grady by providing an objective, quantitative endpoint that correlates to increasing disease severity, and enables Dr. Grady to monitor your response to treatment.
+The test is fast, easy, and accurate – requiring only 50-nanoliters of tear for analysis – a sample smaller than the period at the end of this sentence.
+It is also more patient friendly than older generation tests, as it is not intrusive, and requires no anesthesia and can produce a sample-to-answer result in less than 30 seconds.

 Implantable Miniature Telescope (IMT)